Blueprint¶

 |

-The name of the valid from column.
+The name of the sequence column used for SCD2.
 Is required for |

 None